Port42-Developments/Plebs-Finance/README.md

 - Mark bills as paid using the checkmark button
 - View overdue and upcoming bills

+#### **Budgets**
+- Click "Budgets" in the navigation
+- Click "Add Budget" to create a new budget
+- Set budget amount, period (weekly/monthly/yearly), and optional category
+- Budgets with categories only track expenses tagged with that category
+- Budgets without categories track all expenses
+- View spending progress with visual indicators and remaining amounts

 #### **Goals**
 - Click "Goals" in the navigation
 - Click "Add Goal" to create a savings goal